manish-garodia/manish-garodia/projects/dba-essentials-test/install-db/intro-install/intro-install.md

 - **Case#1** You have installed only the database software with the database installer.
 Then you need to run Oracle DBCA to create your Oracle Database.

-- **Case#2** Along with the software, you have also created an Oracle Database with the installer.
+- **Case#2** Along with the software, you have also created a starter database with the installer.
 You can still use Oracle DBCA to create additional databases.

 > You can run Oracle DBCA only after you install the Oracle Database software using the database installer.